InsightSoftwareConsortium/ITK-Wasm/docs/development/itk_js_to_itk_wasm_migration_guide.md

 3. `polyDataToMesh`
 4. `polyDataToMeshNode`

+### Removed high level IO functions

+The high level IO functions, that dealt with both images and meshes have been removed.

+These are:

+1. readArrayBuffer
+2. readBlob
+3. readFile
+4. readLocalFile
+5. writeArrayBuffer
+5. writeLocalFile

 ## CLI options

 The `--image, -i` command line option for the `build` subcommand is now a global option for all subcommands.
 For examples